-In May 2011, the New York State Senate unanimously confirmed Governor Cuomo's nomination of RoAnn M. Destito as Commissioner of the Office of General Services, making her the first woman to be confirmed as OGS Commissioner.
+In May 2011, the New York State Senate unanimously confirmed the nomination of RoAnn M. Destito as Commissioner of the Office of General Services, making her the first woman to be confirmed as OGS Commissioner.

-Commissioner Destito is leading transformational changes at the Office of General Services as it implements programs in support of Governor Cuomo's vision to change the way government does business and make it more effective, efficient, and responsive to the needs of citizens.
-Destito is intensifying OGS' focus on procuring services and commodities at best value and maximizing the use of state-owned and leased office space.
+Commissioner Destito is leading transformational changes at the Office of General Services as it implements programs that are changing the way government does business and make it more effective, efficient, and responsive to the needs of citizens.
+Destito is intensifying OGS’s focus on procuring services and commodities at best value and maximizing the use of state-owned and leased office space.

 Destito serves on the Governor’s Strategic Implementation Assessment Team, which reviews progress reports and proposals submitted by New York’s 10 Regional Economic Development Councils.
 At OGS, Destito has overseen the implementation of the NYS Service-Disabled Veteran-Owned Business Act, the modernization of the state’s procurement practices for commodities, services, and technology, and the development of contracts used to acquire the goods and services communities need when responding to emergencies.